-The Importance of Financial Literacy and Challenges Around Implementation in K-12
+The Importance of Financial Literacy in K-12

 Many millennials are finding themselves in a poor financial situation, with substantial debts and limited to no savings.
 One potential explanation for this could be a lack of knowledge around financial management.
 Practical, real world skill-sets around personal finances were not necessarily emphasized in the curriculum in previous generations, but in recent years, financial literacy for students has moved to the forefront of discussions with hopes of addressing the gap in the current curriculum.